hleclerc/Hpipe/README.md

 ("profile opt" means use of `g++ -fprofile-instr-generate` -- clang gives the same kind of results with or without profile optimizations)

+On some real-world cases (e.g. in a C++ parser...), the speedup can reach an order of magnitude.

 Boyer-Moore like optimizations
 ------------------------------